• Skip to content

 • advise about rights and benefits.

-• prepare young people in care for independent living.
+• prepare looked after young people for independent living.

 • work with families in a preventative way, supporting families so that, wherever possible, children can stay in their own homes rather than go into care.